Lms24/JSR/README.md

 * JSR CLI
 * JSR IntelliJ IDE plugin

+## Important Notice:

+Please note that JSR is currently still undergoing active Development.
+Features are subject to change and the installation process will change in the future.
+Our long-term goal is to create a test suite reduction framework for practical use in the software industry.
+If you want to contribute to JSR, please feel free to submit an issue or a PR.
+I would be happy if you want to get in touch with me.

 ## JSR Core

-The core framework module, containing the functionality and implementation of algorithms, calls to programs, libraries, etc.
+The core framework module, containing the functionality and implementation of algorithms, interactions with programs, libraries, etc.

 More specifically, the Core modules provides APIs to clients for the following features: